ColasNahaboo/mailpixtracker/README.md

 ## Installation

 - Just copy the bash script `mailpixtracker` into any cgi-enabled directory on your web server, and also the [cgibashopts](https://github.com/ColasNahaboo/cgibashopts) script
 - You can rename the "mailpixtracker" file as you want, e.g to "a-name-hard-to-guess".
-Since there are no access control, choosing a hard to guess name will act as a protection, or you can protect the access via directives of your web server.
-E.g. `https://my.server.org/cgi-bin/a-name-hard-to-guess`
+Since there are no access control, choosing a hard to guess name will act as a protection, or you can protect the access via directives of your web server. <br>E.g. `https://my.server.org/cgi-bin/a-name-hard-to-guess`
 - If using a webmail, I recommend installing a browser extension to allow easy inclusion of the generated tracker HTML code in your emails.
 For GMail, you can use the HTMail extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/htmail/) or [Chrome](https://chromewebstore.google.com/detail/htmail-insert-html-into-g/omojcahabhafmagldeheegggbakefhlh?hl=en).
 - Requirements:
   - any web server able to execute [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) scripts